pjmlp/L98/Readme.md

 # Overview

-This compiler was developed during the compiler design course, it needed to be cleaned up in a few spots before making it available on GitHub, namely:
+Originally this compiler was developed during the compiler design course, it needed to be cleaned up in a few spots before making it available on GitHub, namely:

 - translation of code comments into English;
 - conversion of the build procedure into a Maven build file;